Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

-\paragraph{Our Contribution} In this paper we show results for both majority and leader election.
-Our protocols provide a parameter $s \in \set{2, 3, \dots, n}$ that enables a trade-off between the number of states and the runtime.
-For majority, our results also depend on the \emph{absolute bias} $\BiasAbsolute$, which is the initial absolute difference between the number of agents supporting opinion $A$ and $B$, respectively.
-In the following we state the results for the case $\BiasAbsolute = 1$; see the corresponding theorems for the full statements.
+Our protocols for the majority problem in the population model provide an integer parameter $s \geq 2$ that enables a trade-off between the number of states and the runtime.
+Our results also depend on the \emph{absolute bias} $\BiasAbsolute$, which is the initial absolute difference between the number of agents supporting opinion $A$ and $B$, respectively.
+In the following we state the results for the tightest case when $\BiasAbsolute = 1$; see the corresponding theorems for the full statements.

-Our first result is a comparatively simple protocol that, \whp, correctly determines the majority in $\LdauOmicron{n \cdot {(\log n)}^2 / {\log s}}$ interactions and uses $\LDAUTheta{s + \log\log n}$ states (\cref{thm:majority_clocks}).
-While this high probability guarantee is – with respect to the typical requirement of stabilization or at least convergence – comparatively week, this protocol is an important building block for our main results listed below. \begin{enumerate}[noitemsep] \item
+Our first result is a comparatively simple protocol that, \whplong/, determines the exact majority in $\LdauOmicron{n \cdot {(\log n)}^2 / {\log s}}$ interactions and uses $\LDAUTheta{s + \log\log n}$ states (\cref{thm:majority_clocks}).
+While this high-probability guarantee is comparatively weak with respect to the typical requirement of stabilization or even just convergence (since high-probability correctness allows for some low but positive probability of a permanent error), this protocol is an important building block for the following main results of this article. \begin{enumerate} \item